VCityTeam/UD-SV/Doc/Process/TutorialOpenDataInItowns.md

 and submit.

-It can take quite some time...
+It can take quite some time... like 2 hours.